elialaz/Bms-Specialith/README.md

 # Overview
-This library uses the Arduino Serial library to communicate with a DALY BMS over UART.
+This library uses the Arduino Serial library to communicate with a BMS over UART.
 It was originally designed for use with the **Teensy 4.0** as a part of [this project](https://github.com/maland16/citicar-charger) and has been tested on official Arduino hardware.

 ## How to use this library
 -Download a zip of this library using the green button above
 -Follow [the instructions here](https://www.arduino.cc/en/guide/libraries) under "Manual installation"
--Use the public functions defined in "daly-bms-uart.h" to read data from the BMS and populate the "get" struct
+-Use the public functions defined in "bms-uart.h" to read data from the BMS and populate the "get" struct
--Don't forget to construct a Daly_BMS_UART object and Init()!
+-Don't forget to construct a BMS_UART object and Init()!
 -See the example that's included in this library

 ## Hardware setup
-Below is a picture of the side of my DALY bms (yours might look slightly different) showing which pins are used to communicate over UART.
+Below is a picture of the side of the bms showing which pins are used to communicate over UART, the black one is the common ground with the main board, the green is the RX and the white one is the TX.
 <img src="docs/IMG_13A3026BD082-1.jpeg">
-I used this library on a teensy 4.0, who's serial pins are only 3V tolerant, so I also used [this logic level shifter](https://www.adafruit.com/product/757) to bring the logic level up to 5V, which is what I observed while using the PC UART USB adapter included with the BMS.

-## The DALY BMS UART Protocol
+## The BMS UART Protocol
-I found the UART Protocol used by the Daly BMS described in the PDF inside /docs/ on [diysolarform.com.](https://diysolarforum.com/resources/daly-smart-bms-manual-and-documentation.48/) It can be a little tough to decipher, so here's a brief overview.
+The UART Protocol used by the BMS is described in the PDF inside /docs/.
+Here's a brief overview.

 Here's what an outgoing packet will look like.
 It's always fixed 13 bytes, and the reference manual from Daly doesn't mention anything about how to write data so the "Data" section of outgoing packets is just always going to be 0.
 See "Future Improvements" below for more on this.
 | Start Byte      | Host Address | Command ID | Data Length | Data | Checksum |